Jeshii/DeathMarch/bylaws.md

 Officers
 ========
 Officers are the leaders of the Death March.
 No one person can hold more than one officership, with the exception of Vanguard.
+One may decline any officership.
+Marshal positions are then passed on to the next eligible ranking member until the next point evaluation.
+If the Captain of the largest team declines the Premiere position, that team must elect another team member to be the Premiere.
+Once declined, a position may not be regained until the next March.

 Grand Marshal
 -------------

 The Grand Marshal of the Death March is the leader of the Death March.
-He has the final say into all matters March related that are not outlined in the bylaws.
-He is also responsible for clarifying the laws.
-This title is given to whoever may have the highest rank.
+The Grand Marshal has the final say into all matters March related that are not outlined in the bylaws.
+The Grand Marshal is also responsible for clarifying the laws.
+However, the Grand Marshal cannot change existing Bylaws or create new Bylaws without due process.

 Lieutenant Marshal
 ------------------